Amirosimani/Machine_Learning_Pratt/README.md

 We will discuss the proposal in further detail in the coming weeks.

 ## Final project + presentation
-Your final project is to run an experiment that applies a machine learning technique (such as classification, regression, clustering, etc) that we learned on a dataset of your choice.
+Your final project is to run an experiment that applies a machine learning technique (such as classification, regression, clustering, etc.) that we learned on a dataset of your choice.
 You can design the project as a complete piece on its own, or as a component of a larger project.

 Projects are due before the final class in the form of a write-up detailing your work process; you also need to submit the resulting model /  dataset and code used.
 We will dedicate our final class to presentations.